forgxyz/dashboard-dl/README.md

 A Python tool to download and preserve Flipside Crypto Data Studio dashboard artifacts.
 This script extracts sql queries, the latest cached resultset, chart configurations and text blocks and builds a description markdown file, as well as logging the queries and results for use in Snowflake.

+## Known Issues
+Dashboards with multiple tabs do not parse properly at the moment.

 ---

 ## Quickstart Guide